what is informal organization

 Example of Informal Organization

-Generally, informal organization is found in most workplaces where employees at work tend to beget close groups for support, passing on information, or even to socialize.
+Generally, informal organizations are found in most workplaces where employees tend to beget close groups for support, to pass on information, or even to socialize.
 A classic example could be as follows:

 One day, an employee of this informal group had a problem with a project.
 Instead of going through formal channels, she looked for a colleague from another department within the informal group to help her quickly solve the problem.
-As indicated by the example here, informal organization facilitates communication and problem solving by saving time for employees at work in order to avoid formal reporting lines.
+As indicated by the example here, informal organizations facilitate communication and problem-solving by saving time for employees at work and avoiding formal reporting lines.

 Difference Between a Formal and Informal Organization

 There are differences between a formal organization and an informal organization.
 Understanding these differences is one of the keys to managing these organizations properly.
 Although both formal and informal organizations work well toward achievement, they function basically in different ways.
-Formal organizations are structured and efficient, while informal organizations are supportive and adaptive.
+Informal organizations are helpful and flexible, whereas formal organizations are organized and effective.

 Structure

-• Formal Organization: Clearly defined with a structured hierarchy, roles, and responsibilities.
+• Formal Organization: Having a well-defined hierarchy of roles and responsibilities.

 Rules and Regulations